chunthebear/ip/README.md

 **{"ip":"255.255.255.0","status":"Unreachable"}**

-You can customize the greeting with an optional `ip` parameter in the query string:
+You can customize the URL with an optional `ip` parameter in the query string:

 **http://localhost:8080/check?ip=192.168.1.130**